 - Northwest FCS, along with other System institutions, is a partial owner in Farm Credit Financial Partners, Inc. (FPI), a dedicated service corporation that provides information technology solutions for various Farm Credit entities.
-At December 31, 2021, Northwest FCS owned approximately 20 percent of FPI and the investment in FPI was \$3.0 million.
-Accounting for this investment is on the equity method.
-Loss recorded related to FPI for the years ended December 31, 2021, 2020 and 2019, was \$33.1 thousand, \$35.3 thousand and \$36.7 thousand respectively, which were included within other noninterest income in the Consolidated Statements of Income.
-The total cost of services purchased from FPI for the years ended December 31, 2021, 2020 and 2019, was \$15.0 million, \$15.3 million and 15.2 million respectively, which were included within purchased services in the Consolidated Statements of Income. - Farm Credit System Association Captive Insurance Company (Captive), which provides corporate insurance coverage to member organizations.
-As of December 31, 2021, Northwest FCS' investment in the Captive was \$3.3 million, which was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
-Income recorded related to the Captive for the years ended December 31, 2021, 2020 and 2019, was \$0.4 million, \$0.6 million and \$0.2 million, respectively, which were included within patronage income in the Consolidated Statements of Income. - Farm Credit Foundations (Foundations), which provides benefits and payroll services to Northwest FCS as well as certain other System entities.
-As of December 31, 2021, Northwest FCS' investment in Foundations was \$79.7 thousand, which was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
-The total cost of services purchased from Foundations for the years ended December 31, 2021, 2020 and 2019, was \$0.8 million, \$0.7 million and \$0.7 million. respectively, which were included within purchased services in the Consolidated Statements of Income.
+At December 31, 2022, Northwest FCS owned approximately 20 percent of FPI and the investment in FPI was \$3.0 million.
+This investment is accounted for under the equity method.
+Northwest FCS' share of the income and losses related to the investment in FPI are recorded within other noninterest income in the Consolidated Statements of Income and are not material for the years presented.
+The total cost of services purchased from FPI for the years ended December 31, 2022, 2021 and 2020 was \$16.2 million, \$15.0 million and \$15.3 million respectively, which was included within purchased services in the Consolidated Statements of Income. - Farm Credit System Association Captive Insurance Company (Captive), provides corporate insurance coverage to member organizations.
+As of December 31, 2022, Northwest FCS' investment in the Captive was \$3.6 million, which was included in investment in other Farm Credit Entities in the Consolidated Balance Sheets.
+Income recorded related to the Captive for the years ended December 31, 2022, 2021 and 2020 was \$0.6 million, \$0.4 million and \$0.6 million, respectively, which was included within patronage income in the Consolidated Statements of Income.

+Farm Credit Foundations (Foundations) provides benefits and payroll services to Northwest FCS as well as certain other System entities.
+As of December 31, 2022, Northwest FCS' investment in Foundations was \$79.7 thousand, which was included in investment in other Farm Credit Entities in the Consolidated Balance Sheets.
+The total cost of services purchased from Foundations for the years ended December 31, 2022 and 2021 was \$0.8 million and \$0.7 million for 2020, which were included within purchased services in the Consolidated Statements of Income.

-As of December 31, 2021, Northwest FCS had equity ownership in the following Unincorporated Business Entities, which were all formed for the purpose of acquiring and managing unusual or complex collateral associated with loans.
+As of December 31, 2022, Northwest FCS had equity ownership in the following Unincorporated Business Entities, which were all formed for the purpose of acquiring and managing unusual or complex collateral associated with loans.
 These Unincorporated Business Entities have not had any activity since creation.